ziwei531/anime-list-website/README.md

 It has both dark and light mode!
 Accomplished using tailwind

-# This website has only - functionalities
+# This website will have (still deciding) functionalities

 - Home page.
 Displays all the anime available.
 Will include a way for users to select what they wish to view.
 By default, it is the trending anime option.
 - Search Function (hopefully im smart enough)